 I Grew Up on Hippie Music

-The music I loved so much growing up is now labeled "Classic Rock."
+The music I loved so much growing up is now labeled "classic rock."
 There was something special about the music of that era.
 I attended some love-ins and music festivals back in those days.
 There was something in the air (what was that smell?) that made you feel like you were part of something bigger.

 It was a shared dream.
 It was a dream that all people could "Come Together" and we didn't need the rules and uptight social, sexual and political mores of the "establishment."
 It all seemed so simple; people could just share what they had.
-There was no need for hostility or hassles, we could all just live in peace together.
+There was no need for hostility or hassles—we could all just live in peace together.

 Maybe it was a dream born of "mind expansion," but it seemed so reasonable.
-That was a hard dream to let go of, some people never did.
+That was a hard dream to let go of, and some people never did.
 For most of us, the harsh realities of real life intervened, but first there were some magical moments, and still, there is the music.

-Some of my Favorite Psychedelic Music:
+Some of My Favorite Psychedelic Rock Bands

 The name "The Doors" is a reference to the title of Aldous Huxley's book, The Doors of Perception.